DomantasJokubaitis/linux-projects/ReadMe.md

 ```bash
 sudo systemctl set-default multi-user.target
 ```
 Why?
-I believe learning the CLI is one of the most important skills an IT proffesional could have.
-It takes some getting used to if you're used to GUI solutions Windows and MacOS have, but the ever so sweet fruits of learning CLI are worth it.
+I believe learning the CLI is one of the most important skills an IT professional could have.
+It will take some time if you're used to GUI solutions Windows and MacOS have, but the ever so sweet fruits of learning CLI are worth it.
 A cool hostname and a static IP is needed to reliably SSH into the server without worrying about a changed IP:
 ```bash
 hostnamectl hostname eve